The Amex trifecta can help you earn more rewards while you boost your cardholder benefits. Find out how this combination

 How to apply for the Amex trifecta

-- Look at the other two Amex cards frequently and only sign up when the welcome bonus on each is high.
-This step is important since Amex only lets you earn the welcome bonus on each of their cards once per lifetime.
+- Look at the Amex cards frequently and only apply when the welcome bonus on each is high.
+This step is important since Amex only lets you earn the welcome bonus on each of its cards once per lifetime.